kledsonhugo/azure-ado-selfagent/README.md

    - Now queue some Azure Pipeline builds and let´s them to be pending.

-   - As a result, you see KEDA taking care of multiple pipeline jobs.
+   - As a result, you see KEDA scaling out the pods to meet the pending jobs.
 In my case, as I have only 2 [paralel jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted) available, it scaled automatically to 2 pods.

      <img src="./images/aks-auto_scaling-pipeline-pending.png" width="400">